doen1el/calibre-web-companion/README.md

 - Automatically download books to your collection with [calibre-web-automated-book-downloader](https://github.com/calibrain/calibre-web-automated-book-downloader).
 - Manage and customize your shelves.
 - Upload books to your Calibre Web server.
+- Edit your book's metadata and upload new covers.

 ## 🖼️ Impressions